GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 As detailed earlier, this environment is intended to work with time-series dataframes composed either from **position** (3D) or **orientation** (quaternions) sensors.
 The architecture has two main functionalities:

-- **Unity representation**: dataset processing for Unity representation.
+- [Unity representation](#Unity-representation): dataset processing for Unity representation.
-- **Pre-processing pipeline**: dataset pre-processing for input neural networks.
+- [Pre-processing pipeline](#Pre-processing-pipeline): dataset pre-processing for input neural networks.

 ## Unity representation